 Wannabe Writers is a weekly event held by Sarah at Confessions of the Un-Published.

-My question this week: Character descriptions.
-How do you describe a characters appearance?
+My question this week: How do you know when you're good enough?